 Early education experiences and school readiness are important as they influence future academic performance.
-The Australian Early Development Census measures how children are faring as they enter school.
-Key findings from the 2018 collection indicate that Indigenous children are twice as likely as non-Indigenous children to be developmentally vulnerable on one or more domains (41.3% and 20.4% ) and two or more domains (25.8% and 10.1% respectively).
-The gap is continuing to narrow between Indigenous and non-Indigenous children with the level of vulnerability on one or more domains decreasing from 47.4% in 2009 to 41.3%.
-The largest difference between Indigenous children and non-Indigenous children is the language and cognitive skills domain, with Indigenous children nearly 4 times more likely to be developmentally vulnerable in this domain than non-Indigenous children in 2018 (20.7 and 5.7% respectively) (Department of Education and Training 2018).
+The Australian Early Development Census (AEDC) measures how children are faring as they enter school.
+From 2009 to 2021, there have been significant declines in the number of Indigenous children who are developmentally vulnerable on one or more domains (from 47.4% to 42.3%) and two or more domains (from 29.6% to 26.5%).
+The proportion of Indigenous children being assessed as developmentally on track in all five domains has increased from 26.3% in 2009 to 34.3% in 2021.
+However, since 2018 there has been a decrease of 0.9 percentage points (from 35.2%).
+As a result, the gap between Indigenous and non-Indigenous students has widened to an absolute difference of 22 percentage points in 2021.
+The largest difference between Indigenous children and non-Indigenous children is in the language and cognitive skills domain, with Indigenous children over 3 times more likely to be developmentally vulnerable in this domain than non-Indigenous children in 2021 (22.5 and 6.3% respectively) (Department of Education Skills and Employment 2022).

-Hearing and vision loss due to high rates of otitis media and trachoma also affect literacy outcomes for Indigenous students.
-Regardless of ear health status, Indigenous students’ literacy skills remain consistently poorer compared with their non-Indigenous peers (Timms et al. 2014).
+Indigenous students’ literacy skills remain consistently poorer compared with their non-Indigenous peers (Timms et al. 2014).
 Poor literacy achievement is more common among students who do not speak Standard Australian English at home, while poorer numeracy is more evident among students with parents in less skilled occupations (Purdie et al. 2011) (see measure 2.07 Employment).
 While the 2011 Census reports that 83% of Indigenous Australians speak English at home, many Indigenous Australians use a distinctly Indigenous form of English that differs from the Standard Australian English used in educational settings (Hall 2013) (Eades 2013).
-In 2014–15, 11% of Indigenous Australians aged 15 years and over spoke an Indigenous language as their main language (ABS 2016a).
+In 2021, the majority (84.1%) of Indigenous Australians only spoke English at home while 1 in 10 (9.5%) spoke an Indigenous language at home (ABS 2022).

-As part of the 2014–15 National Aboriginal and Torres Strait Islander Social Survey, participants were asked about the types of assistance that would help their child in secondary school complete Year 12 (multiple types of assistance could be reported).
-‘Support from family, friends and school’ was the type of assistance most commonly nominated by those in both Non-remote (85%) and Remote areas (92%).
-For those living in Non-remote areas, Individual tutoring (44%) and Career guidance (44%) were the next most commonly reported types of assistance.
-For those living in Remote areas, Encouragement from Elders and council (39%), and a Relative to support the child if they go away to boarding school (37%) were the other types of assistance most commonly reported (Table D2.05.7).
+As part of the 2014–15 National Aboriginal and Torres Strait Islander Social Survey (NATSISS), participants were asked about the types of assistance that would help their child in secondary school complete Year 12 (multiple types of assistance could be reported).
+‘Support from family, friends and school’ was the type of assistance most commonly nominated by those in both non-remote (Major cities, Inner and Outer regional areas combined) (85%) and remote areas (Remote and Very remote areas combined) (92%).
+For those living in non-remote areas, individual tutoring (44%) and career guidance (44%) were the next most commonly reported types of assistance.
+For those living in remote areas, encouragement from Elders and council (39%), and a relative to support the child if they go away to boarding school (37%) were the other types of assistance most commonly reported (Table D2.05.7).

 What do research and evaluations tell us?

-Guthridge and others (2015) investigated the association between early life risk factors and NAPLAN results in a large cohort study of children in the Northern Territory (Guthridge et al. 2015).
+Guthridge et al. (2015) investigated the association between early life risk factors and NAPLAN results in a large cohort study of children in the Northern Territory (Guthridge et al. 2015).
 They found that low birthweight is associated with poorer numeracy results for Indigenous children, although subsequent research suggests this association may be confounded by maternal age and smoking status (Smith et al. 2019).
-With regard to broader school achievement, one study found a strong relationship between school achievement and a student’s self-belief in their ability, with lower self-belief in Indigenous students compared to non-Indigenous students, but no direct association otherwise between Indigenous status and achievement (Tarbetsky et al. 2016).
-Another study found that if Indigenous and non-Indigenous students reach the same level of academic achievement by the time they are 15, there is no significant difference in subsequent educational outcomes such as completing Year 12 and participating in university or vocational training (Mahuteau et al. 2015).
+With regard to broader school achievement, one study found a strong relationship between school achievement and a student’s self-belief in their ability, with lower self-belief in Indigenous students compared with non-Indigenous students, but no direct association otherwise between Indigenous status and achievement (Tarbetsky et al. 2016).
+Another study, using data from the Longitudinal Study of Australian Youth (LSAY), found that if Indigenous and non-Indigenous students reach the same level of academic achievement by the time they are 15, there is no significant difference in subsequent educational outcomes such as completing Year 12 and participating in university or vocational training (Mahuteau et al. 2015).

 A realist evaluation examined in what circumstances the Aboriginal Families as First Educators (AFaFE) program contributes to stronger early childhood development outcomes.
 AFaFE commenced implementation in 2015.
 Through Aboriginal playgroups it supports parents/carers of children to act as their children’s ‘first educators’ and improve their school readiness and parent or carer engagement in their learning.
 AFaFE was intended to increase Aboriginal children’s enrolment, attendance and achievement in selected schools, but findings of the evaluation indicated that outcomes are highly variable.
 The type, degree and speed of improvement were influenced by multiple factors including the nature of the site, dynamics of the community and the relationship between the school and the local Aboriginal community (Williams et al. 2018).